 How to layer Japanese Andromeda?

 Layering is a simple and effective method.
-It involves burying a branch from the parent plant so it produces roots before being separated.
+It involves burying a branch of the parent plant so it produces roots before being separated.

 When to layer Japanese Andromeda?

-Layering can be done in spring or autumn, when the soil is still moist and the plant is in its growth period.
+Layering can be done in spring or autumn, when the soil is still moist and the plant is in its growth phase.

 Required materials